A Unified Community Detection, Visualization and Analysis method: Experimentation

 \section{Experimentation}

 This section will consider several benchmarks from various sources.
 We begin by applying our method to two simple graphs: the so-called \char`\"{}karate club\char`\"{} unipartite graph from \cite{Zachary1977} shows friendship relations between members of a karate sport club; and the \char`\"{}Southern Women\char`\"{} bipartite graph depicts relations between southern American women participating in several events.
 Our method is then applied to a medium-sized dataset extracted from a real-world situation.
 For this purpose, we consider a bipartite graph (people tagged on photos) drawn from a student's \char`\"{}Facebook\char`\"{} account containing an average number of photos and people.
 Lastly, this same method will be applied to human brain data in order to derive dependencies between several areas in the brain.
+We also applied our method on several well known unipartite and bipartite graph benchmarks as well as on big size benchmarks.